securityfirst/tent-content/contents_en/travel/borders/beginner/when-entering-country.md

 *   Do not discuss your trip, either with your team or on the phone.
 You may be overheard.

+## Arrange to be met.

+Airports, stations, and ports are high-crime areas.
+Arrange to be met on arrival.

+In order of preference, choose:

+*	Someone you know;
+*	A pre-booked service including driver name and vehicle registration (check identification);
+*	Official taxi with a meter.

+*Risks of local taxis vary by country.*

 ## Remember:

-*	Be polite, calm, and firm with border authorities.
+*	Be polite, calm, confidant, and firm with border authorities.

 *	Do not get separated from your belongings, especially electronic items.
 If they are taken away, assume they are compromised.